birth control and stroke

 Decades ago, the doses of estrogen in birth control were much higher than they are today.
 These high doses of estrogen contributed to an increased risk of stroke.

-“Doctors today typically prescribe birth control with 10-35mcg (micrograms) of estrogen compared to many products in the past that contained up to 50mcg of estrogen,” says Dr. Prince.
+“Doctors today typically prescribe birth control with 10-35mcg (micrograms) of estrogen compared to many products in the past that contained up to 50mcg of estrogen,” says Dr. Maples.
 “With modern birth control doses, there is statically no difference in stroke risk for healthy low risk patients on birth control versus patients who are not.”

 The reason?
 Estrogen impacts blood-clotting proteins in the body.
 These proteins are needed to balance your blood between being too thick or too thin.
 Added estrogen creates a difference in this balance that can increase the clotting ability of your blood – increasing your risk for stroke.